Spotify Connect opens to free users via a new SDK for hardware makers

 Spotify is opening up its streaming platform to free users via Spotify Connect, the company’s Wi-Fi-enabled service that allows you to control music throughout your house from the Spotify app on a smartphone, tablet, or desktop computer.

-Spotify Connect launched originally back in 2013, and it was a godsend for those who didn’t want to be tethered to the inherent limitations of Bluetooth.
-With Spotify Connect, users can control music that is being played on compatible Wi-Fi devices such as wireless speakers, smart TVs, soundbars, and smart speakers.
+Spotify Connect launched back in 2013, and it was a godsend for those who didn’t want to be tethered to the inherent limitations of Bluetooth.
+With Spotify Connect, users can control music that is being played on compatible Wi-Fi devices, such as wireless speakers, smart TVs, soundbars, and smart speakers.

-This also helps to democratize party playlists, as anyone else who is connected to the same Wi-Fi network with their phone or tablet can assume control of the tunes.
+This also helps democratize party playlists, as anyone who is connected to the same Wi-Fi network with their phone or tablet can assume control of the tunes.

 Premium benefits

-The one downside to Spotify Connect so far has that it has been restricted to Premium subscribers.
-Moving forward, however, Spotify has revealed that it’s launching a software development kit (SDK), which it calls eSDK 3, that gives hardware makers the opportunity to offer Spotify’s free users access to Spotify Connect as well.
+The one downside to Spotify Connect so far is that it has been restricted to Premium subscribers.
+Moving forward, however, Spotify revealed it’s launching a software development kit (SDK), called eSDK 3, that gives hardware makers the opportunity to offer Spotify’s free users access to Spotify Connect.

 Of course, this will rely on manufacturers embracing the new SDK, but there is every reason to believe that most hardware makers will be willing to cater to Spotify’s legion of free users, given that it could incentivize more people to buy their hardware.

-“The release of our new eSDK will change the game for Spotify’s free users who want to enjoy music on their connected speakers,” noted Spotify’s senior product director Mikael Ericsson.
+“The release of our new eSDK will change the game for Spotify’s free users who want to enjoy music on their connected speakers,” said Spotify senior product director Mikael Ericsson.
 “We look forward to supporting our partners over the coming months as they update existing speakers and bring new products to market.”

-Spotify’s recent Q3 earnings revealed that while its paid user base growth is slowing, it is still growing and is edging ever closer to the magic 50 percent mark compared to its overall user base — a metric that Spotify is keen to improve.
+Spotify’s recent Q3 earnings revealed that while its paid user base growth is slowing, it is still growing and is edging ever closer to the magic 50 percent mark — compared to the overall user base — a metric Spotify is keen to improve.

 However, the fact remains that 55 percent of Spotify accounts currently belong to people who do not pay.
-On the surface, it would seem that opening Spotify Connect to those users is one less reason for them to upgrade, but it could in fact have the opposite effect — it may encourage them to use Spotify more often and thus realize the benefits offered by a premium subscription.
-One of those benefits is being able to play any song on-demand via a mobile phone, rather than shuffling playlists, which is quite a big benefit to have.
+On the surface, it would seem that opening Spotify Connect to those users gives them one less reason to upgrade, but it could have the opposite effect — it may encourage them to use Spotify more often and thus realize the benefits offered by a premium subscription.
+One of those benefits is being able to play any song on-demand via a mobile phone, rather than shuffling playlists, which is quite a big benefit.

-In short, opening up Spotify Connect to free users gives Spotify a little more leverage to convince them to upgrade their accounts to premium.
+In short, opening Spotify Connect to free users gives the company a little more leverage as it seeks to convince them to upgrade their accounts to premium.